onap/policy-drools-applications/controlloop/common/policy-yaml/README-v2.0.0.md

-ECOMP Control Loop Policy v2.0.0
+ONAP Control Loop Policy v2.0.0

 A control loop policy is a YAML specification for creating and chaining policies for ControlLoop.

-1707 ECOMP Control Loop Policy Features:
+1707 ONAP Control Loop Policy Features:

-* Backward compatible with 1610 ECOMP Control Loop Policy
+* Backward compatible with 1610 ONAP Control Loop Policy
 * A single DCAE Closed Loop Event is the trigger for the overall Control Loop Policy.
 * An overall timeout for the Control Loop Policy must be provided.
 * An abatement flag indicating whether Policy will receive abatement event for the Control Loop could be provided.